Practice

 Particular highlights include:

-• Acting (with George Bompas QC) at first instance and appeal in unfair prejudice proceedings (s994 equivalent) in the BVI, arising out of a joint venture concerning commercial, industrial and automotive chemicals between a global company and a Saudi conglomerate.
+• Acting (with George Bompas KC) at first instance and appeal in unfair prejudice proceedings (s994 equivalent) in the BVI, arising out of a joint venture concerning commercial, industrial and automotive chemicals between a global company and a Saudi conglomerate.

-• Advising (with Jonathan Crow QC) about the defence of foreign proceedings which alleged a fraudulent misappropriation of corporate assets at an undervalue, conspiracy, breach of fiduciary duty, fraudulent misrepresentation, improper preference and fraudulent trading.
+• Advising (with Jonathan Crow KC) about the defence of foreign proceedings which alleged a fraudulent misappropriation of corporate assets at an undervalue, conspiracy, breach of fiduciary duty, fraudulent misrepresentation, improper preference and fraudulent trading.

-• Advising (with Jonathan Crow QC) on a dispute concerning an issue and allotment of shares in a Cayman Islands company for the alleged improper purposes of seizing voting control and preserving the position of directors.
+• Advising (with Jonathan Crow KC) on a dispute concerning an issue and allotment of shares in a Cayman Islands company for the alleged improper purposes of seizing voting control and preserving the position of directors.

 Whilst Adam’s cases often include international elements, he also has substantial experience as junior counsel in offshore litigation.

 • Adam has particular experience of British Virgin Islands litigation both in the Commercial Court and Eastern Caribbean Court of Appeal and is called to the bar in the BVI.
-Adam acted (with George Bompas QC) in Chemtrade Ltd v Fuchs Oil Middle East Ltd; Fuchs Petrolub AG [BVIHC(COM) 158 of 2010] which was then the longest trial heard in the BVI Commercial Division.
+Adam acted (with George Bompas KC) in Chemtrade Ltd v Fuchs Oil Middle East Ltd; Fuchs Petrolub AG [BVIHC(COM) 158 of 2010] which was then the longest trial heard in the BVI Commercial Division.
 As well as the trial, the litigation included a number of other hearings at first instance and before the Court of Appeal including in connection with an application to stay the decision on appeal pending hearing by the Privy Council.

-• Adam also has experience of disputes related to Guernsey, the Dubai International Financial Centre (DIFC), and the Cayman Islands.
+• Adam also has experience of disputes related to Guernsey, the Dubai International Financial Centre (DIFC), and the Cayman Islands

-Arbitration
+• Arbitration

 Adam has advised with leading counsel on a number of arbitrations including an arbitration in Hong Kong under ICC rules concerning a sales agency agreement for commercial activity in Mongolia on behalf of Chinese entities, and on English law issues arising in an ICC arbitration involving international parties.